 Welcome to the Debbie and Jerry Ivy College of Business!

-On September 11, 2017, Debbie and Jerry Ivy announced their historic $50 million gift, which named the Ivy College of Business.
+Named college: On September 11, 2017, Debbie and Jerry Ivy announced their historic $50 million gift, which led to our new name, the Debbie and Jerry Ivy College of Business.
+Ours is the first named college at Iowa State University.
+How perfect that we are named after a successful entrepreneur who happens to be our alumnus.
 At the time of the gift, there were only 14 other business schools in the country to have received a gift larger than $50 million, so we are in good company!

-Their gift will establish an endowed fund that will eventually provide almost $2 million annually to the college for short and long-term priorities.
-Most immediately, it will build on momentum in several growing areas at the college, including entrepreneurship, business analytics, and supply chain management, which is ranked fifth in the world for research.
-The Ivy gift will provide scholarships, faculty support, and programmatic funding for those and other areas.
+The Ivy gift supports the short and long-term priorities at the college.
+Most immediately, it will build on momentum in several growing areas, including entrepreneurship, business analytics, and supply chain management, which is ranked fifth in the world for research.
+The gift also provides faculty support and programmatic funding for those and other areas.
+The college recently started offering more than $1 million in student scholarships each year, which is a direct result of the Ivy gift.
+Together with Debbie and Jerry Ivy, we are investing in our students.
 We are very grateful to Debbie and Jerry Ivy and all of our donors.

 As a team, our faculty and staff have taken the college to new levels and positioned ourselves on the cutting edge of business education.
-After experiencing five years of record enrollment, we continue to provide students with a broad range of unique opportunities and experiences that position them to be essential employees and exemplary citizens.
+We continue to provide students with a broad range of unique opportunities and experiences that position them to be essential employees and exemplary citizens.

 As you can see, we are a college on the move!

 I invite you to explore our website and learn more about us and the many exciting majors available in the college.
 Connect with us on social media, through our electronic newsletter, Discover Business, and our magazine, Prospectus.
 It’s a great time to be in business at Iowa State University!